Chapter 2 Introduction to Git

 Navigate into the new git repository that’s been set up using the cd command followed by the name of the repository

-As mentioned earlier, when making changes to code you’ll likely want to create a new branch to make those changes in.
+As mentioned earlier, when making changes to code you will likely want to create a new branch to make those changes in.
 You can then make those changes safely when collaborating with other people, and reduce the risk of making changes which conflict with someone else’s, or overwrite important code.

 Creating a branch makes a new, clean duplicate of the code in the default branch, and allows you to make new edits to that code in a separate working environment.